How A Child Support Case Works

 For more on the benefits of this, see our “Family Meetings” instructional video below.

-Step 6: File the Support Order
+Step 6: Court Sets the Official Child Support Order

 If there is no Stipulated Agreement, a court date will be set.
 The judge will review the financial and other relevant information from both parties and decide on an appropriate amount of child support to be ordered.